dengking/Parallel-computing/docs/Distributed-computing/Book-Designing-Data-Intensive-Applications/PART-II-Distributed-Data/8-The-Trouble-with-Distributed-Systems/index.md

 ## Unreliable Networks

-Shared-nothing is not the only way of building systems, but it has become the dominant approach for building internet services, for several reasons: it’s comparatively cheap because it requires no special hardware, it can make use of commoditized cloud computing services, and it can achieve high reliability through redundancy across multiple geographically distributed datacenters.
+Shared-nothing is not the only way of building systems, but it has become the dominant approach for building internet services, for several reasons: it’s comparatively cheap because it requires no special hardware, it can make use of commoditized(商业化的) cloud computing services, and it can achieve high reliability through redundancy across multiple geographically distributed datacenters.

+> NOTE:
+>
+> 一、上面这段话所总结的是"shared-nothing architecture"的优势
+>
+> 二、"it can achieve high reliability through redundancy across multiple geographically distributed datacenters"其实就是HA replication
+>
+>

 The internet and most internal networks in datacenters (often Ethernet) are asynchronous packet networks.
 In this kind of network, one node can send a message (a packet) to another node, but the network gives no guarantees as to when it will arrive, or whether it will arrive at all.
 If you send a request and expect a response, many things could go wrong (some of which are illustrated in Figure 8-1):

-1. Your request may have been lost (perhaps someone unplugged a network cable).
+1、 Your request may have been lost (perhaps someone unplugged a network cable).

-2. Your request may be waiting in a queue and will be delivered later (perhaps the network or the recipient is overloaded).
+2、 Your request may be waiting in a queue and will be delivered later (perhaps the network or the recipient is overloaded).

-3. The remote node may have failed (perhaps it crashed or it was powered down).
+3、 The remote node may have failed (perhaps it crashed or it was powered down).

-4. The remote node may have temporarily stopped responding (perhaps it is experiencing a long garbage collection pause; see “Process Pauses” on page 295), but it will start responding again later.
+4、 The remote node may have temporarily stopped responding (perhaps it is experiencing a long garbage collection pause; see “Process Pauses” on page 295), but it will start responding again later.

-5. The remote node may have processed your request, but the response has been lost on the network (perhaps a network switch has been misconfigured).
+5、 The remote node may have processed your request, but the response has been lost on the network (perhaps a network switch has been misconfigured).

-6. The remote node may have processed your request, but the response has been delayed and will be delivered later (perhaps the network or your own machine is overloaded).
+6、 The remote node may have processed your request, but the response has been delayed and will be delivered later (perhaps the network or your own machine is overloaded).

+> NOTE:
+>
+> 看了上面的内容，不要觉得系统太脆弱了；因为上面描述的各种事件，有的发生的可能性是非常低的

 ![](./Figure8-1.jpg)